(Note: I wrote this for the Tasmin, last century sometime...!)

 If the car has the 'aerodynamic' mirror pods fitted, the mounting screws for the pod are hidden by the triangular section at top front of the door trim panel.

 Interior trimming of the door is performed on the early cars by two panels, the upper in vinyl-clad GRP and the lower made from hardboard covered in velour material.
 Both panels are secured by plastic clips at various points around their perimeters, which fit into holes in the door shell.
 Later cars had a one-piece GRP panel with a ‘bulging’ armrest.
 Initially the door release on this was in a similar position to the early cars (although a Metro release was used to drag the aesthetics into the '80s!) but for all late production the door release moved to a tidier location behind the door pull.
 The panel may be just a tight push-fit on the door, or may have some fixing screws at its lower edge.
 Finally, the door-release trim plate and the ashtray are screwed into place and the door lock button pressed onto the end of its control rod.
-Later cars had the ashtray in the centre console, of course.
+Later cars had the ashtray in the centre console, of course, and as an aside the console ashtray was identical to that used in the DeLorean DMC12 (it's also similar but not identical to a Porsche item).

 POINTS TO NOTE